+- b.
+Inward focused.

+- c.
+Ability to host special events.

 - 3. Education about the unique nature of the war on terrorism:

 - a.
 An ongoing conflict.

 - b.
 Global.

 - c.
 Multi-cultural, multigenerational.

 - d.
 Storytelling.

 The responses to the survey questionnaire were thoughtful and heartfelt.
 Many responses were highly appreciative of the effort to create a memorial and to solicit opinions on how it should be conceived.
 While opinions did vary in emphasis, the review of the responses yields much shared sentiment in the qualitative section as well as many common responses to the multiple-choice section.